Click for the

 Francis' work on

-descriptive topology, A Topological Picturebook
+descriptive topology A Topological Picturebook

 (Springer Verlag, 1987, PB 2006) has been translated into Japanese and Russian.

-He is a professor in the Mathematics Department, the Beckman Institute,
+He is a professor in the Mathematics Department, the

-at the National Center for Supercomputing Applications,
+at the National Center for Supercomputing Applications .

-where he collaborates with computer artists and graphics programmers
+He collaborates with computer artists and graphics programmers

 Students in this tutorial/lab course learn basic geometrical